Cheeger-Simons differential characters with compact support and Pontryagin duality: Acknowledgments

 \section{Acknowledgments}

 It is a pleasure to thank Christian B\"ar for very helpful discussions and Ulrich Bunke for his valuable comments on the first version of this paper.
+We are grateful to the anonymous referees for their useful suggestions, that contributed to improve the quality of the paper.
 This work was supported in part by the Action MP1405 QSPACE from the European Cooperation in Science and Technology (COST).
 The work of C.B.\ is partially supported by the Collaborative Research Center (SFB) ``Raum Zeit Materie'', funded by the Deutsche Forschungsgemeinschaft (DFG, Germany).
 The work of M.B.\ is supported partly by a Research Fellowship of the Della Riccia Foundation (Italy) and partly by a Postdoctoral Fellowship of the Alexander von Humboldt Foundation (Germany).
 The work of A.S.\ is supported by a Research Fellowship of the Deutsche Forschungsgemeinschaft (DFG, Germany).
 The work of R.J.S.\ is partially supported by the Consolidated Grant ST/L000334/1 from the UK Science and Technology Facilities Council.